Pressio/pressio/README.md

 Pressio is released with the following [LICENSE](./LICENSE).

 ## Cloning
-To clone this repo, use this command:
+To clone `pressio`, use this command:
 ```
 git clone --recursive https://github.com/Pressio/pressio.git
 ```